 There’s no stopping the force of Mother Nature.
-Whatever way we slice it, we can’t prevent hurricanes, tornadoes, earthquakes and floods from trying to bring down the buildings we put up.
-However, architects and engineers have for decades attempted to find ways to counter nature.
-There are structures all over the world that stand testament to this, with specialised engineering features to protect them from destruction.
-Here we outline our top 10 disaster-proof structures in the world.
+Whatever way you look at it, we can’t prevent hurricanes, tornadoes, earthquakes and floods from trying to bring down the buildings we put up.
+However, architects and engineers have attempted to design ways to counter nature for decades.
+Their work is seen in the structures across the world which use specialised engineering features to protect them from destruction.
+Here we outline our top 10 toughest buildings.

 Public Safety Building, Salt Lake City, Utah

 For years, scientists have been predicting that Salt Lake City will become the victim of ‘the big one’: a potential 7+ magnitude earthquake that could devastate the city.
 This potential disaster was clearly at the forefront of the minds of architects that designed the Public Safety Building.
 Not only will this $125 million building structurally withstand a huge 7.5 magnitude earthquake, but it will remain entirely functional afterwards.
 The building’s foundations incorporate the combination of a stiff framework and large concrete blocks called dampers, which make the building strong enough to not disintegrate and flexible enough to ride out the vibrations of an earthquake.
 However, the building’s defence against earthquakes doesn’t stop at its structure.
 All of the interior partitions and equipment have been designed to endure the same forces so that none of the building’s contents would be damaged.
 In other words, this building is a haven in an earthquake.